torano111/GameplayAbilitySystemExtension/README.md

 # Content
 `Plugins/GameplayAbilitySystemExtension`: Core elements in this project.
 Copy this and dependencies to your project.

-`Plugins/ModularGameplayActors`: GameplayAbilitySystemExtension plugin depends on this.
+`Plugins/ModularGameplayActors`: Copied from Lyra.
+GameplayAbilitySystemExtension plugin depends on this.

+`Plugins/CommonLoadingScreen`: Copied from Lyra.
+You don't need this.
+It is just for showing loading screen while loading experience.

 `Other content like Source/ and Content/`: Example and test content.
 You don't need these unless you want to see examples.